equinor/Aga8Calc/docs/usermanual.rst

     The `<Pressure>` elements have the following attributes:

     - `Tag` is the OPC item to read.
+    - `ScaleFactor` is used to scale the value to the expected unit.
+      For example to scale fra mbarg to barg, ScaleFactor should be set to 0.001.
     - `Unit` is the expected engineering unit of the pressure value.
       This is used to convert the pressure value to the unit needed for the Aga8 equation of state, namely [kPa].
       The possible units are: